 - Created - The batch has been created by Secure Payments.

-- Received - The batch information has been received by your middleware.
+- Received - The batch information has been received by your custom application.

 - NACHA Created - Preliminary scrubbing of transactions has been completed, and a NACHA file has been created.